thinkards/2020-voting/README.md

 **Ballot Drop Box?**: Unknown

-**Postage Paid?**: “Mailing envelopes for use in returning ballots shall be printed with business reply permits so that any ballot returned by mail does not require postage.
+**Postage Paid?**: “Yes.
+Mailing envelopes for use in returning ballots shall be printed with business reply permits so that any ballot returned by mail does not require postage.
 All fees and costs for establishing and maintaining the business reply and postage-free mail for all ballots cast shall be paid by the secretary of state through state appropriations.”

 **Copy of ID Required for Absentee Voting?**: No